jonlpersson/ed-latimore/site/_drafts/business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 *Number 4, I know you heard this beforeNever get high on your own supply*

 Whatever you’re selling, it’s important that you don’t become an over indulgent customer.
 Your desire should never interfere with profits.
-It’s obvious when talking about selling alcohol or drugs, but let’s start there and extend the idea to other vices.&nbsp;
+It’s obvious when talking about selling alcohol or drugs, but let’s start there and extend the idea to other vices.

 Imagine being a drug dealer who is addicted to the drug he’s selling.
 Everyday he confronts a difficult dilemma: to chase a high or chase dollars.
 The two goals are mutually exclusive.
 Now imagine something benign, like physical training.